nadiarichards/tableau-challenge/README.md

 During the cleaning process I have encountered some issues and came up with the following solutions (aside from normal data cleaning procedures:
 1. The data for gender and birth year was not available for everyone, so rows with no value in those fields were dropped for my research purposes.
 However, if I was tasked with the main purpose of asessing the decline in ridership, I would have kept those values.
 My main purpose was to drill down into gender, age and user type, so that helped me to work with less data.
 2. By seeing value counts I quickly realized that a preset year for those riders who have not entered their birth year was 1970.
 Although I realize that there may be a fair share of riders who were actually born in this year, I have dropped all the rows where birth year was 1970 in order to not get too skewed data on rider's birth year.
+3. After visualizing this data, I believe data from April 2019, April 2020 and April 2021 would have been more telling to see how the ridership is growing during the pandemic aside from seeing the initial drop in April 2020.
+I did not have April 2021 data at the time of this research, so I chose to use data from the months of March over the 3 year span.
-3. I have chosen to use a 5% sample of each resulted dataset (one for March 2019, March 2020 and March 2021) in order to visualize the data.
+4. I have chosen to use a 5% sample of each resulted dataset (one for March 2019, March 2020 and March 2021) in order to visualize the data.

 ## Resulting Visualizations and Analysis